 Just like the ultimate outfit, the perfect dish starts with a classic, impeccable base.
 This stock is that foundation.
 It helps that it’s a nearly perfect food all on its own, but added to other dishes, it’s the base for perfection.

-But why, you ask, should you take the time and effort to make stock at home?
+But why, you ask, should you take the time and effort to make homemade chicken stock?
 The answer is simple.

 It’s better than anything you’ll ever get at the market, and it costs about a 5th as much to make as it does to buy.